VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `-o`

-Set destination path
+Set the destination path

 #### `--force`

 Aliases: `-f`

-Overwrite destination file if it exists
+Overwrite the destination file, if it exists

 #### `--library`